ranran2121/Best-websites-a-programmer-should-visit/README.md

 ## When you get stuck
 - [Codementor](https://www.codementor.io) : A mentorship community to learn from fellow developers via live 1:1 help and more.
+- [Coderanch](https://coderanch.com/) : A friendly place for programming greenhorns.
+Jump straight into any of our topics and light hearted discussions.
+Ranging from Java, Databases, Android, Programmer certification, Programming jobs and much more...
 - [devRant](https://www.devrant.io) : Community where you can rant and release your stress
 - [Google](https://www.google.com) : A search engine for anything you get stuck with.
 - [Learn Anything](https://learn-anything.xyz) : Community curated knowledge graph of best paths for learning anything
 - [Quora](https://www.quora.com) : A place to share knowledge and better understand the world
+- [Say Hello] (https://beta.sayhello.so): the search engine for instant answers
 - [Stack Overflow](https://stackoverflow.com) : subscribe to their weekly newsletter and any other topic which you find interesting
 - [Stack Exchange](https://stackexchange.com/) : Stack Exchange is the combination of Stack Overflow and 170+ sites where you can get any kinds of help
-- [Coderanch](https://coderanch.com/) : A friendly place for programming greenhorns.
-Jump straight into any of our topics and light hearted discussions.
-Ranging from Java, Databases, Android, Programmer certification, Programming jobs and much more...

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>